Star Alliance Logo

 Star Alliance Logo History

 The Star Alliance symbol did not appear right away.
-At the beginning of the union, only a common figure was used, which was convenient to add to the fuselage next to the individual logo of each company.
-When the union grew, the alliance ordered developing a more stylish sign suitable for the 21st century.
+At the beginning of the union, only a common figure was used, which was convenient to add to the fuselage next to each company’s individual logo.
+When the union grew, the alliance ordered the development of a more stylish sign suitable for the 21st century.
 The basis for the logo is a circle of stars, symbolizing unity and harmony on flags.
 However, more impressive and monumental figures have replaced the celestial bodies.
 The resulting emblem has represented the Star Alliance for over 20 years.

 What is Star Alliance?

-An alliance of airline companies that operates worldwide and makes more than 20 thousand flights daily.
+An alliance of airlines that operates worldwide and makes more than 20,000 flights daily.
 Over 400 thousand pilots work on the planes of the member companies.
 Regular customers are offered privileges at the Star Silver and Gold levels.
-The headquarters is in Germany, based on one of the alliance members in Frankfurt-am-Main.
+The headquarters is in Germany, based in Frankfurt am Main, one of the alliance’s members.

 1997 – 2000